magumbo/nelson-brochure/exampleSite/content/_index.md

   features_blocks:
   - icon: las la-lock
     title: Smart Locking
     content: Nelson talks directly to your locks.
-No more keycards or check-in kiosks
+No more keycards or check-in kiosks.
+      Guest just walk straight to their room when they arrive
   - icon: las la-magnet
     title: Simple Booking Engine
     content: Drive direct sales with our mobile-friendly and conversion-obsessed booking